-Figure 5-2 shows the significant natural features within the Hornepayne area, including watershed boundaries, significant ecological areas, wintering areas, calving and spawning sites, and nesting areas for known rare species.
+Figure 5-2 shows the significant natural features within the Wawa area, including watershed boundaries, significant ecological areas, wintering areas, migration routes, and nesting areas for known rare species.
 This information will be further developed in the future through discussions with interested communities and Aboriginal peoples, as well as field studies, should the community proceed in the site selection process.